How ABC Delivers Meaningful Outcomes in ABA Therapy

 A follow-up survey later in the year showed that all 13 families who responded confirmed their child’s school placement remained the same.

-At Action Behavior Centers, we are continually collecting data to better serve families.
+At Action Behavior Centers, we continually collect data to serve families better.
 You can view our latest research updates here.
 Our outcomes research evaluates progress using a variety of assessment tools, such as:

 • Bracken School Readiness Assessment (BSRA-3): This standardized assessment is one measure of a child’s school readiness that examines their understanding of basic concepts like colors and numbers.
 We use the BSRA-3 throughout treatment as one measure of progress.